AM2H-Development/AM2H_Core/docs/index.md

 ```
 ## MQTT configuration

-All MQTT topics are case sensitve and must be send retained
+All MQTT must be send retained except the set topics.
+Topics are not case sensitive.

 ```
 ##namespace##/config/##deviceNumber##/##plugin##/##00..19##/##topic##